Repairing decayed or damaged teeth

 How are fillings placed?

-When you make an appointment at Sydney Park Dental, we’ll discuss your symptoms and give you a complete oral health assessment.
-This will include the use of x-rays to determine whether a filling or other treatment may be needed.
+When you make an appointment at Sydney Park Dental Care, we’ll discuss your symptoms and give you a complete oral health assessment.
+This will include the use of x-rays to determine whether a filling or other dental treatments may be needed.

 If you choose to have a filling, we’ll numb the part of the mouth being treated using a local anaesthetic, then remove the decayed or damaged portion of the tooth and prepare it for a filling.
 We’ll clean and disinfect the cavity and place the filling material inside.
 After the tooth has been filled, we’ll trim and polish the restoration to its finished appearance.